xinwenfu/GenCyber/Python/README.md

 ##### z = 3.45
 We assign 3.45 to z, which is a float number.

-Why do we have different variable types such as integers, strings and floats?
+Why do we differentiate different types of variables such as integers, strings and floats?
 In computers, different types of variables are saved in the memory in a different way.
-That's why we differentiate different types of variables.
+That's why we differentiate them.

 ##### *if* statement
 Next line is an *if* statement.
 It says if the listed condition *z == 3.45 or y == "Hello"* is met, then we are going to run the next block of code.
 The condition means if z is equal to 3.45 or y is equal to 'Hello'.
-The colon *:* indicates a new block pursues.
+The colon *:* indicates a new block.
 We use indentation to specify a new block.
 The three assignments above and the *if* statement have the same indentation.
 They belong to the same block.
-The two assignments *x = x + 1* and *y = y + " World"* in the body of the *if* statement have the same identation.
+The two assignments *x = x + 1* and *y = y + " World"* in the body of the *if* statement have the same identation and are a new block.
 When we run this *if* statement and the condition is met, we're going to run the body of the *if* statement.
 If the condition is not met, we move on without running the body of the *if* statement.

-In the body of the *if* statement, the original value of x plus 1 is assigned to x in *x = x + 1*. x has the old value plus one. *y = y + " World"* concatenates the original string referred to by *y* with *" World"* and assign the new string to *y* back.
+In the body of the *if* statement, the original value of x plus 1 is assigned to x again in *x = x + 1*. x has the old value plus one. *y = y + " World"* concatenates the original string referred to by *y* with *" World"* and assign the new string to *y* back.

 ##### print(x)